BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

  - Thursday: We want to implement user authentication for the user and artist.
 Both roles have different layout.

+ - Friday: Listeners and Artists should be able to make their own page on the site, with a small description, their favorite artists, and favorite articles from our site.

+ - Monday: Assess where we are in the project, finish what needs to be finished in last week's work.
+After this, we will start on the css and look of each template.

 ### Students
 - Bryce
 - Lathe